Tanya R. Littrell, Ph.D., EP-C, CWP, Exercise is Medicine® Credential Level II

 Mike Guthrie, MST, EP-C

 As a child I loved sports, PE, and movement, however, after high school I didn't know what I wanted to do.
 I received my BA in Business Administration: Marketing from the University of Hawaii in 1985.
 After not being happy in my work, my wife said, "Mike, go become a coach or a PE teacher!"
 For the first time, I got excited about my career.
-I earned a Masters of Science in Teaching (Exercise Science and Sports Studies) from Port-land State University and taught college PE classes.
+I earned a Master of Science in Teaching (Exercise Science and Sports Studies) degree from Portland State University and taught college PE classes.
 I was the Athletic Director at the Mittleman Jewish Community Center for 6.5 years before landing my "dream job" teaching PE and FT at PCC.
 I hope to be here at PCC for the remainder of my career!

 My teaching and fitness mission: To provide an educational environment where students will succeed and therefore experience not only positive life change for them, but more importantly, through them, affect positive life change in others around them.

 Shannon Gaul, MS, LMT, PTA